Israel 'at war' as Hamas gunmen launch surprise attack from Gaza

 Reuters was not immediately able to verify the footage.

-Palestinian media also reported that a number of Israelis had been taken captive by fighters and Hamas media circulated video footage apparently showing a destroyed Israeli tank.
+Hamas media also circulated video footage apparently showing a destroyed Israeli tank.

-The Israeli military was aware of reports of captives, a security source said, but provided no further details.
-In a briefing with reporters, an Israeli military spokesman declined to comment.

 In Gaza, the roar of rocket launches could be heard and residents reported armed clashes along the separation fence with Israel, near the southern town of Khan Younis, and said they had seen significant movement of armed fighters.